 Once your sauce is finished, all that's left is assembly and eating!
 You can toast your buns before serving or leave them as is.
 Pile the bottom bun high with sauce and top with pickle slices and sliced red onion, if desired.

-Homemade potato chips go great with venison sloppy joes.
-Serve with a fork and knife because it's about to get messy!
+Homemade potato chips, Mediterranean cucumber and tomato salad, and maple and herb roasted delicata squash go great with venison sloppy joes.
+Serve with a fork and knife, because it's about to get messy!

 Sloppy joe sauce is typically tomato-based (ketchup or tomato sauce) and has many flavorful ingredients like Worcestershire sauce, spices, and veggies to make this delicious American classic.